kodi-community-addons/script.skin.helper.service/README.md

 In your skin you can just use the skin string to color a control, example: <textcolor>$INFO[Skin.String(defaultLabelColor)]</textcolor>

+Notes:
-Note: If you want to display the name of the selected color, add a prefix .name to your skin string.
+1) If you want to display the name of the selected color, add a prefix .name to your skin string.
 For example: <label>Default color for labels: $INFO[Skin.String(defaultLabelColor.name)]</label>

-If you want to customize the look and feel of the color picker window, make sure to include script-skin_helper_service-ColorPicker.xml in your skin and skin it to your needs.
+2) If you want to customize the look and feel of the color picker window, make sure to include script-skin_helper_service-ColorPicker.xml in your skin and skin it to your needs.

+3) If you want to specify the header title of the color picker, make sure to include a label with ID 1 in the XML and add the header= parameter when you launch the script.
+For example: RunScript(script.skin.helper.service,action=colorpicker,skinstring=MySkinString,header=Set the OSD Foreground Color)

-TIP: By default the colorpicker will provide a list of available colors.
+4) By default the colorpicker will provide a list of available colors.
 If you want to provide that list yourself, create a file "colors.xml" in skin\extras\colors\colors.xml See the default colors file in the script's location, subfolder resources\colors

-Additional use cases of the color picker:
+##### Set a skinshortcuts property with the color
 If you want to set a Window(home) Property instead of a skin settings:
 RunScript(script.skin.helper.service,action=colorpicker,winproperty=XXX)